wuz/nix-darwin-browsers/README.md

 ## How to use it

 Minimal configuration example using flakes, nix-darwin and home-manager.
-For more information about [Floorp policies official support page from Mozilla][floorp-policies] and [home-manager options for Floorp][home-manager-floorp].
+For more information about [zen-browser policies official support page from Mozilla][zen-browser-policies] and [home-manager options for zen-browser][home-manager-zen-browser].

 ```nix
 {